dangarmat/dangarmat.github.io/_posts/2017-11-26-Hello-World.md

 tags: R
 ---

-This simulates Normal(0,1) showing smaller samples can vary much more than large samples from the true distribution.
+This code simulates Normal(0,1) and this visualization shows smaller samples can vary much more than large samples from the true distribution.
 Maybe it's not a fascinating picture, although there is a deep mystery or two in there.
 Can we know the truth?
 Isn't everything we know based on a sample?
 Is everything we beleive, like these three `rnorm()`, an incomplete story?

 ```r
 require(tidyverse)